 Avoiding microwaves with complicated controls is especially important for an elderly person.
 Or in fact, anyone who’d rather not learn a new programming language in order to warm a bowl of soup!
 Take a look at the model from Sharp, it’s wonderfully simple.

 Power ratings range from 800w to 1000w.
 The higher the power, the faster your food will cook.

 Choosing the right solo microwave

-Having benchmarked the models below with numerous pricier options, it’s clear that by choosing carefully, you can get a top-notch microwave for less than £100.
+Having benchmarked the models below with 100s of pricier options, it’s clear that by choosing carefully, you can get a top-notch microwave for less than £100.
 Spend a little more for a higher power rating, greater capacity, additional controls and superior build quality.

-To summarise, there are five primary considerations when choosing the right solo microwave oven.
+To summarise, there are five primary considerations when choosing the best solo microwave oven.

 - External Dimensions – Will the oven fit on your worktop?

 - Turntable Diameter – Is it big enough for your favourite plate?